boskjoett/RaspberryPi4/README.md

 | button-poller     | Simple program that turns on an LED while a button is pressed. |
 | bluetooth-scanner | Simple program that scans for Bluetooth devices.
 Uses the BlueZ Bluetooth stack. |

+These projects can run both on Raspian and Ubuntu for Raspberry Pi.

 ![Photo](photo.jpg)

 ## GPIO Ports